What is PCS in import and export? Let's find out the most detailed

 Meaning of PCS terms in some other industries

-Depending on the field of use, the term PCS has many different meanings:
+Depending on the field of use, the term PCS has many meanings:

 • Freight: PCS is an estimated unit of goods;